SimBuddy/iSpindel-Stat/README.md

-The chip needs, power, 5 volts, so I chose this (picture shows 3.7 volt variant, but I got the 5 volt one), due to its tiny size.
+The chip needs power, 5 volts, so I chose this (picture shows 3.7 volt variant, but I got the 5 volt one), due to its tiny size.

 <picture>
  <source media="(prefers-color-scheme: dark)" srcset="xformer.png">